Easy Raspberry Lemonade

 5. Serve & Store.
 Enjoy immediately.
 Leftover raspberry lemonade will last 3-4 days in the refrigerator or up to 1 month in the freezer.

-We usually make it as written, but it can be so fun to play with a recipe a bit, right?
+We usually make this delicious raspberry lemonade recipe as written, but it can be so fun to play with a recipe a bit, right?
 If you’re in the mood for a twist, try one of these raspberry lemonade variations:

 • GET HERBY!
 Try adding fresh mint or fresh basil (yes, really!) to your raspberry syrup.
 We use this trick in our Strawberry Lemonade recipe, and it’s delicious!